watir/watirbook/installation/windows.md

 If you get the same thing as I did, you do not have Ruby installed.

 Download the latest Ruby 2.0 from *[rubyinstaller.org/downloads](http://rubyinstaller.org/downloads)*.
-At the moment it is *﻿Ruby 2.0.0-p353*.
+At the moment it is *Ruby 2.0.0-p353*.
 Execute the file.

 ![Ruby Installation](https://raw.github.com/watir/watirbook/master/images/installation/windows/ruby.png)